vue-styleguidist/vue-styleguidist/docs/docs/Deployment.md

 ## Pre-requisites

-First, specify the location where the styleguide site is going to be built using the [styledguideDir](/Configuration.md#styleguidedir) option.
-It will default to a `styleguide` folder besides your `styleguide.config.js`.
+First, specify the location where the styleguide site is going to be built using the [buildDir](/Configuration.md#buildDir) option.
+It will default to a `build` folder besides your `styleguide.config.js`.

 Check out the results of running the following command